gauravsjc02/DevOps-Task1/README.md

   <li> -p 8089:80 This exposes the port no. 8089 of particular image to make it accessible from outside world. </li>
   <li> -v /root/testtask/: This shows that an outside volume is attached to destination folder of particular container.
 </ul>
-Whenever any new commit occurs in dev1 branch, it downloads the code and deploy in this container image.
+Whenever any new commit occurs in dev1 branch, it downloads the code and deploy it in this container image.
 And testing is done on this     server only.
-Only if this code is properly working then only it will be deployed on master server.
+Only if code is properly working then only it will get deployed on master server.

 <h2>#Job-2</h2>